Chocobozzz/PeerTube/README.md

 So we need to have a decentralized network of servers seeding videos (as [Diaspora](https://github.com/diaspora/diaspora) for example).
 But it's not enough because one video could become famous and overload the server.
-It's the reason why we need to use a P2P protocol to limit the server load.
+That is why we need to use a P2P protocol to limit the server load.
 Thanks to [WebTorrent](https://github.com/feross/webtorrent), we can make P2P (thus BitTorrent) inside the web browser, as of today.